China says 2 pilots killed in crash of navy jet

-BEIJING (AP) — China says a fighter jet crashed during a training mission in the southern island province of Hainan, killing both pilots.
+BEIJING (AP) — A Chinese navy fighter jet crashed during a training mission Tuesday in the southern island province of Hainan, killing both pilots, the navy said.

-The official PLA Daily says on its microblog that the crash happened Tuesday in the province’s southwestern Ledong county and the cause was under investigation.
+The crash took place in Ledong county in the mountainous and heavily forested tropical province and the cause was under investigation, the navy said on its official Twitter-like Weibo microblog.

 It said no casualties were reported on the ground.
 The report did not say what type of plane was involved or give other details.

 Located in the South China Sea, Hainan has multiple military installations geared toward enforcing China’s claims over virtually the entire waterway.
-The claims are disputed by other regional governments.
+The claims are disputed by other regional governments and confrontations between their armed forces, and that of the United States, occasionally occur.

 Most Read Nation & World Stories